ipfs/specs/UNIXFS.md

 	For example many files are under the 256KiB block size limit, so we tend to inline them into the describing UnixFS `File` node.
 This would not be possible with an intermediate `Metadata` node.

-1. The `File` node already contains some metadata (e.g. the file size) so you'd end up with metadata stored in multiple places
+2. The `File` node already contains some metadata (e.g. the file size) so metadata would be stored in multiple places which complicates forwards compatibility with UnixFSv2 as to map between metadata formats potentially requires multiple fetch operations

 #### Metadata in the directory